Frequently Asked Questions

 What kind of review will be done to see if my property can come out of SRA?

 CAL FIRE conducts a statewide 5 year review of SRA maps as required by PRC 4125 to capture changes in land use, such as conversion in or out of agriculture, areas of densification due to development, and other relevant changes.
 SRA data are updated on a more frequent basis to capture annexations and changes in federal ownership that affect SRA status.
 The last statewide review was completed in 2010.
-Adjustments and special reviews may be made at more frequent intervals if major land-use changes occur or if inconsistencies are discovered in the CAL FIRE corporate Geographic Information System (GIS) data layer.
+The next statewide review is scheduled to be completed in 2015.